Tip 1: Selectively Segment Audiences

-These 3 tips only scratch the surface of using paid social media campaigns to increase engagement and event attendance.
+These 3 tips only scratch the surface of using paid social media event marketing campaigns to increase engagement and event attendance.
 As it is inexpensive and easy to get started, there are many other opportunities and benefits for using paid social to supplement existing organic strategies.

 Subscribe to keep up-to-date with the latest tips and trends in the industry:

 Get in touch with the team and get started today!